What is Basel III?

 This is just the definition of Basel III.
 However, to gain a complete understanding of the framework, we need to understand its history and origin.

 History of Basel

 In 1974, a committee was formed by central bank governors of the Group of Ten countries*.
 This committee was named the Basel Committee on Banking Supervision (BCBS).
 Its main aim was to enhance quality banking regulations and converge worldwide banking standards to improve the safety and efficiency of banks around the globe.

 The BCBS has released banking regulation standards and kept on revising the standards periodically to adjust with the changing times.
-After the global financial crisis between 2007 and 2009, a lot of banks had gone bankrupt and others were barely surviving.
+After the global financial crisis between 2007 and 2009, many banks had gone bankrupt, and others were barely surviving.
 The BCBS issued its first version of Basel III, in late 2009, in response to the global financial crisis.

 *Group of Ten countries includes – Belgium, Canada, France, Italy, Japan, the Netherlands, the United Kingdom, the United States, Germany, and Sweden.

 Basel three framework is built upon Basel I and Basel II frameworks.
 The focus of Basel III is to promote greater resilience at an individual bank level so that the risk of system-wide shocks is reduced.